My rating: 5 out of 5

 Later we meet Ralph, a once successful reporter who has turned to alcohol.
 Will he be able to overcome his alcoholic fog to get a world changing story, and will the police find a murderer.
 Suspense, excitement and action mount as the police have no leads to go on, and the reader wonders about Afra’s involvement.

 This is a book of two distinct halves.
-The first half is Mullen writing as we have never seen him before, telling us the deeply moving story of Afra and Jameel.
+The first half tells the deeply moving story of Afra and Jameel.
 Characters who totally come to life through the pages, and show the reader a side of life that is rarely made public.

-The second half is Mullen writing as we know and love him.
-Fast moving action as the police, and others, try to discover the identity of the murderer, taking the reader racing through the streets of Lahore
+The second half is all fast moving action as the police, and others, try to discover the identity of the murderer, taking the reader racing through the streets of Lahore.
+The atmosphere, pace and bustle of Lahore are brilliantly described, and as is village life in the more remote areas of Pakistan.

 Afra has left an indelible mark on my heart, not only because I understand that her moving tale was inspired by a true story, but that (according to the Internet) her life experiences are shared by so many others throughout the world.

 5*s from me for this personal story that is very much of today, and all too real.
-It touched my heart, and was also a thrilling murder mystery .
+It touched my heart, and was also a thrilling murder mystery.
+This is one of my all-time favourite books!